Gradient flow exact renormalization group: Yang--Mills theory

 In the functional integral~\eqref{eq:(3.1)}, the integration variable~$A'$ and the diffused gauge field~$B'$ are related by the flow equation~\eqref{eq:(3.3)}.
 We wish to show that there is a gauge transformation on~$A'$ that gives the gauge transformed~$B'$, given by~Eq.~\eqref{eq:(3.16)}, as the solution of the diffusion equation~\eqref{eq:(3.3)}.
 To show this, let us consider an infinitesimal gauge transformation on the diffused field~$B$ that \emph{depends\/} on the flow time~$s$ (we save $t$ for~$t=e^{2\tau}-1$):

 This changes the flow equation~\eqref{eq:(3.3)} to

 If we choose $\xi$ as the solution to the linear diffusion equation,

-Equation~\eqref{eq:(3.18)} reduces to the original diffusion equation~\eqref{eq:(3.3)} (with $s$ replacing~$t$).
+Eq.~\eqref{eq:(3.18)} reduces to the original diffusion equation~\eqref{eq:(3.3)} (with $s$ replacing~$t$).
 Note that we must solve Eq.~\eqref{eq:(3.19)} \emph{backward\/} against the flow time; $\xi$~is specified at~$s=t$ rather than the usual $s=0$.
-Thus, if we gauge transform the integration variable~$A'$ by
+Thus, if we gauge-transform the integration variable~$A'$ by